mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/sitetree.md

 ###  Custom Children Getters

-Returning custom children for a specific ''SiteTree'' subclass can be handy to influence the tree display within the CMS.
+Returning custom children for a specific `SiteTree` subclass can be handy to influence the tree display within the CMS.
 An example of custom children might be products which belong to multiple categories.
-One category would get its products from a ''$many_many'' join rather than the default relations.
+One category would get its products from a `$many_many` join rather than the default relations.

-Children objects are generated from two functions ''stageChildren()'' and ''liveChildren()'' and the tree generation in the CMS is calculated from ''numChildren()''.
-Please keep in mind that the returned children should still be instances of ''SiteTree''.
+Children objects are generated from two functions `stageChildren()` and `liveChildren()` and the tree generation in the CMS is calculated from `numChildren()`.
+Please keep in mind that the returned children should still be instances of `SiteTree`.

 Example: